OREGON THEFT CRIMES GUIDE

 About the Author:

 David Lesh is a Portland attorney emphasizing the defense of serious criminal charges.
 He has been a member of the Oregon State Bar since 1990.
 Mr. Lesh is a former Multnomah County prosecutor (5 years) and lawyer to the Portland Police Bureau (3 years).
-He was named an Oregon Super Lawyer in 2018, 2019, 2020, 2021, and 2022.
-His law practice has an A+ BBB rating.
+He was named an Oregon Super Lawyer in 2018 through 2024.

 Office Location: 434 NW 19th Avenue; Portland, OR 97209